 When you buy a product through our links below, we may earn money from our affiliate partners to help support the site.
 However, this does not affect our evaluation or recommendation of each product.
 See our list of partners & how we get paid here.
 You can also learn our process for reviewing tennis gear here.

-After testing, studying, and researching all the major tennis racquet brands, we have our picks for the best tennis racquets overall for 2023.
+After testing, studying, and researching all the best tennis racquet brands, we have our picks for the best tennis racquets overall for 2024.

 The table below has the top racquets based on skill level and playing style.